Ryuzen0x1/cs50-All/Week 0/scratch.md

 # Scratch (scratch.mit.edu)

 [Scratch](https://scratch.mit.edu) is a free, block-based visual programming language and online community developed by the MIT Media Lab.
-It is designed primarily for children aged 8–16, but it's used by people of all ages to create games, animations, stories, and interactive projects.
+It is designed primarily for learning logic in codes for ages 8-16, but it's used by people of all ages to create games, animations, stories, and interactive projects [like CS50].

 ## 🌟 Features

 - **Block-Based Coding**: Drag-and-drop code blocks make programming accessible and fun.
 - **Creative Projects**: Users can build animations, games, and interactive stories.
 - **Community Sharing**: Share projects, comment on others, remix code, and collaborate.
-- **Educational Tool**: Widely used in classrooms to teach coding, logic, and storytelling.

-## 👩‍💻 Who Uses Scratch?
+## 👩‍💻 Why Use Scratch?

-- Students learning to code
+- Learn to code
-- Educators in K–12 settings
-- Hobbyists and creators of all ages
+- Visualize code blocks and logics
 - Anyone interested in storytelling through interactivity

 ## 📌 Getting Started